The ultimate guide to dual agency in Minnesota.

 The requirements for disclosure of agency relationships set forth in this chapter are intended only to establish a minimum standard for regulatory purposes, and are not intended to abrogate common law.
 Disclosures made in accordance with the requirements

-The Regulators are Regulated by the Regulators
+The Regulators are Regulated by the Regulated

 The Minnesota Department of Commerce is considered to be a joke among real estate attorneys.
 While they are perfectly willing to enforce laws against other industries, the real estate division performs like an arm of the Realtor Association when it comes to enforcement of real estate licensing laws.
 Search their enforcement actions against real estate firms and you will find nothing against any of the large brokerage firms.
 Yet nearly all of the malfeasance that has come my way over the years seems to involve those big companies.
 I’ve seen them look the other way if fraudulent conduct involves their favorite big firms.
 At the same time, I’ve filed complaints with their insurance division and was actually told not to tip off the real estate division because they would shut down their investigation (some real estate firms were involved).

-Caveat Emptor – be aware
+Caveat Emptor – buyers and sellers beware

 Real estate brokers and their salespeople are the least qualified fiduciaries who should be entrusted with the enormous conflicts of interest that come with dual agency.
-Attorneys are trained in
+Attorneys are trained in managing